Prepared and Ready to Do The Right Thing for The People of Hawai’i

 Senator Hirono’s service to Hawai’i

-I have never met Senator Hirono in person, but people have shared stories that support her being a kind person dedicated to serving the people of Hawai’i.
+I have never met Senator Hirono in person, but people have shared stories that support her being a kind person dedicated to serving Hawai’i.
 She also has a great life story.
-She immigrated to Hawai’i from Japan with her mother and brother when she was only 8 years old to escape a father who was an alcoholic and compulsive gambler.
-Mazie did not speak English when she entered into the public school system in Hawai’i and she went on to graduate with honors from Kaimuki High School.
+She migrated to Hawai’i from Japan with her mother and brother when she was only 8 years old to escape a father who was an alcoholic and compulsive gambler.
+Mazie did not speak English when she entered into the public school system in Hawai’i, and she went on to graduate with honors from Kaimuki High School.
 She then attended the University of Hawaii at Mānoa where she graduated Phi Beta Kappa and received a B.A. degree in psychology.
 Driven by her desire to advocate for others, she went to the mainland to attend Georgetown University Law Center, where she obtained her J.D. degree.
 Mazie returned to Hawai’i where she entered public service practicing law and later by serving in government.

 Mazie was fairly effective serving in Hawai’i State government.
 But much of that effectiveness is attributed to Hawai’i being mostly a one-party state making for a political environment that is more cooperative and conducive for Senator Hirono’s skill set.
 If this were an election for a state government office, I wouldn’t be opposing her, but this is an election for a federal government office.
 The federal government environment in Washington DC is the exact opposite of our state government…it is contentious, cutthroat, deceitful, and mired in dysfunctional bureaucratic inefficiencies.
-The very environment that I successfully navigated for the first 29 years of my career as government contractor in the Washington DC area before moving to Kaua’i in 2009 to finish out my systems engineering career in my new forever home.
+The very environment that I successfully navigated for the first 29 years of my career as government contractor in the Washington DC area before moving to Kaua’i in 2009 to finish out my systems engineering career in what became my forever home.

 Where I differ from Senator Hirono